 Recreation areas were examined in and around the LPB, MSRB, and Mississippi Alluvial Plain.
-These projects are in proximity to 7 National Wildlife Refuges (NWRs), more than 15 LA Wildlife Management Areas, 7 LA State Parks, and 1 National Park, as well as other significant recreation areas.
+These projects are in proximity to seven National Wildlife Refuges (NWRs), more than 15 LA WMAs, seven LA state parks, and one national park, as well as other significant recreation areas.
 These areas are visited annually for recreational purposes and include miles of trails for hiking and biking, boat ramps, fishing piers, classroom spaces, visitor centers or museums, picnic shelters, and historic sites.
 These recreation areas provide opportunities for hunting, hiking, biking, boating, bird watching, fishing, and crabbing, crawfishing, shrimping, education, camping, picnicking, and playing.
 Appendix B, Table 6 lists the state and federal recreational facilities that are located in the LPB and Mississippi Alluvial Plain and provides information about size and recreational features.

 The fishing industry alone is the second largest industry in Louisiana.
-The planning area encompasses over 50% of the State's resident fishing licenses and boat registrations according to the Louisiana Department of Wildlife and Fisheries (LDWF).
-Appendix B, Table 7 shows the number of fishing licenses, hunting licenses and boat registrations as well as the percent of state licenses and boat registrations in the LPB and Mississippi Alluvial Plain.
+The planning area encompasses over 50 percent of the state's resident fishing licenses and boat registrations according to the LDWF.
+Appendix B, Table 7 shows the number of fishing licenses, hunting licenses and boat registrations, as well as the percent of state licenses and boat registrations in the LPB and Mississippi Alluvial Plain.

 Although fishing and boating marinas are periodically damaged or destroyed in hurricanes because of the high demand of this recreational activity, marinas typically rebuild almost immediately.
-This industry has proven to be strong, and it is important to maintain the land area surrounding these facilities including the boat launches.
+This industry has proven to be strong, and it is important to maintain the land area surrounding these facilities, including the boat launches.
 People enjoy pleasure boating and fishing in and around these recreational boat launches.

 The Louisiana Statewide Comprehensive Outdoor Recreation Plan (SCORP) provides a statewide inventory of recreation resources and identifies recreational needs.
 While regions defined in the SCORP do not fit perfectly within the LPB and Mississippi Alluvial Plain, SCORP Regions 1 through 3 include the LPB and Mississippi Alluvial Plain.
 The state and federally managed areas described previously represent just a portion of the recreational facilities inventoried for SCORP Regions 1 through 3.
-Federal, state, parish, and municipal public recreational facilities inventoried within regions 1 through 3 provide approximately 341 parks for hunting, boat ramps, picnic areas, beaches, and camping with tent sites and trailer sites.
+Federal, state, parish, and municipal public recreational facilities inventoried within Regions 1 through 3 provide approximately 341 parks for hunting, boat ramps, picnic areas, beaches, and camping with tent sites and trailer sites.
 The SCORP-prioritized needs in this region include improving access to enable fishing and boating, funding to support consumptive and non-consumptive activities on all public recreation areas, use of more sustainable building practices, more wilderness or primitive camping areas, identifying and acquiring large tracts of waterfront lands for large scale parks, and addressing the dwindling state of marine resources.